Vanishing theorems for pseudo-effective line bundles: Introduction

 \begin{theorem}[=Theorem \ref{MainThm3'}] Let $X$ be a compact manifold in the Fujiki class.
 Let $\pi:X\rightarrow Y$ be a holomorphic surjection to a compact K\"ahler manifold $Y$ of dimension $m$, and let $L$ be a line bundle over $X$ equipped with a singular Hermitian metric $h$ and $T$ a closed positive $(1,1)$-current on $Y$.
 We assume that $\image\Theta_{L,h}\geq \pi^*T$.
 Then

 \end{theorem}

 Our theorems are new even for projective manifolds and unify several previously known vanishing theorems.

-For the related topics about higher direct images and vanishing theorems, we refer to \cite{Kaw82,Vie82,Ohs84,Siu84,Kol86-a,Kol86-b,Eno93,Tak95,DP03,Laz04-a,Laz04-b,Cao14,Dem15,Mat16,Fuj17,Fuj18,MZ19,MZ20,FM21,ZZ22,SZ23,IMW24,FW25,QZ25} and references therein.
+For the related topics about higher direct images and vanishing theorems, we refer to \cite{Kaw82,Vie82,Ohs84,Siu84,Kol86-a,Kol86-b,Eno93,Tak95,DP03,Laz04-a,Laz04-b,Cao14,Dem15,Mat16,Fuj17,Fuj18,MZ19,MZ20,FM21,ZZ22,SZ23,IMW24,FW25,QZ26} and references therein.

 The remaining parts of this paper are organized as follows.
 In Section~\ref{Sec:Pre}, we briefly recall some basic preparatory results about the numerical dimension and $L^2$ theory for the $\bar\partial$-operator.
 In Section~\ref{Sec:Girbau}, we prove Girbau type vanishing Theorem~\ref{MainThm2}.
 Then in Section~\ref{Sec:Kawamata-Viehweg}, we prove Theorem~\ref{MainThm1} by the strong openness property and a mass concentration technique for Monge-Amp\`ere equations.
+We prove Theorem~\ref{MainThm4} by induction.
 In Section \ref{Sec:Application}, we prove Theorem \ref{MainThm3}.